 What is the historical context of Claude Monet's Autoportrait?

-Claude Monet's Autoportrait was created during the late 19th century, a period marked by the rise of Impressionism, a movement that sought to capture the effects of light and atmosphere in painting.
-This era was characterized by a departure from traditional artistic conventions, reflecting the changing perceptions of art and nature.
+Claude Monet painted Autoportrait during the late 19th century, a period marked by the rise of Impressionism, a movement that sought to capture the effects of light and color in a more spontaneous manner.

 What does Autoportrait reveal about Monet's self-perception?

-How does Autoportrait fit into Monet's body of work?
+How does Autoportrait fit into Monet's broader body of work?

 What symbolism can be found in Autoportrait?

-What influences can be seen in Monet's Autoportrait?
+What influences can be seen in Monet's style in this painting?

 What role does light play in Autoportrait?